DiegoCostas97/CherScintCharacterization/README.md

     - Analysis
         - Scintillation light coming from the Tag Gamma-Ray plot + info.
         - Cherenkov light coming from the nCapture Gamma-Ray plot + info.
-        - Reconstruction variables (inputs + possible targets) stored in file.
+        - Reconstruction variables (inputs + possible targets) stored in file (currently not used/deprecated, but functions are still there)
+        - Data that will be used for the Neutron Tagging Algorithm

 Please note that this relies on a previous set of functions, contained inside the [WCSimFilePackages](https://github.com/DiegoCostas97/WCSimFilePackages) repository.